 Whilst a thorough analysis of someone’s symptoms and health history may give an indication of what might be going on in the gut, with testing we can know for sure.
 I now use a stool test that only requires 1 sample as opposed to 3 to make the whole process even easier for my clients.

-It’s also possible to improve gut health without testing with functional foods and targeted supplements but it may take longer to see results, and if chronic gut infections are suspected, it's important to know what they are so the right gut healing protocol can be put in place.
+It’s also possible to improve gut health without testing with functional foods and targeted supplements but it may take longer to see results, and if chronic gut infections are suspected, it's important to know what they are so the right gut healing protocol can be put in to place.
 As a general rule, testing is only recommended if it can provide further insight to inform your personalised health plan.

 Is stool testing right for you?
 Why not book a FREE discovery call to find out more?

 And if you're not already receiving my monthly emails, you can sign up here to ensure you don't miss out on future articles.